yi-zhang-compbio-lab/yi-zhang-compbio-lab.github.io/pages/group.md

 ##### Palak Jolly

-I’m Palak Jolly, a Duke third year undergraduate student studying Computer Science, Bioinformatics and on the pre-medical track.
+I’m Palak Jolly, a Duke undergraduate student studying Computer Science, Bioinformatics and on the pre-medical track.
 I’m primarily interested in applying artificial intelligence and machine learning to larger biomedical questions, supporting the development of more effective disease response through predictive modeling and precision medicine.
 Previously, I have delved into protein structure prediction, and computationally modeling synthetic gene circuits for oncological applications.
 When free, I enjoy cooking, writing poetry and singing classical Indian music.
+I'll be a Research Technician starting summer 2026.